WebFiori/docs/routing.md

 ### API Route

 An API route is a route that usually will point to a PHP class that exist in the folder `app/apis`.
-Usually the class will extend the class [`WebServices`](https://webfiori.com/docs/restEasy/WebServices) or the class [`ExtendedWebServices`](https://webfiori.com/docs/webfiori/entity/ExtendedWebServices).
-Also, one API class usually will contain multiple APIs.
-To execute one of the APIs in the class, we have to include an extra `GET` or `POST` parameter which has the name `service-name`.
+Usually the class will extend the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/restEasy/WebServicesManager) or the class [`ExtendedWebServicesManager`](https://webfiori.com/docs/webfiori/entity/ExtendedWebServicesManager).
+To execute one of the services at which the class manages, we have to include an extra `GET` or `POST` parameter which has the name `service-name` or `service`.

-Suppose that we have 3 API classes as follows:
+Suppose that we have 3 services classes as follows:
-* `apis/UserAPIs.php`
+* `apis/UserServices.php`
-* `apis/ArticleAPIs.php`
+* `apis/ArticleServicess.php`
-* `apis/ContentAPIs.php`
+* `apis/ContentServicess.php`

-Assuming that the base URL of the website is `https://example.com/`, We want the URLs of the APIs to be like that:
+Assuming that the base URL of the website is `https://example.com/`, We want the URLs of the APIs (or services) to be like that:
-* `https://example.com/web-apis/user/add-user` should point to the view `apis/UserAPIs.php`
+* `https://example.com/web-apis/user/add-user` should point to `apis/UserServices.php`
-* `https://example.com/web-apis/user/update-user` should point to the view `apis/UserAPIs.php`
+* `https://example.com/web-apis/user/update-user` should point to `apis/UserServices.php`
-* `https://example.com/web-apis/user/delete-user` should point to the view `apis/UserAPIs.php`
+* `https://example.com/web-apis/user/delete-user` should point to `apis/UserServices.php`
-* `https://example.com/web-apis/article/publish-article` should point to the view `apis/writer/ArticleAPIs.php`
+* `https://example.com/web-apis/article/publish-article` should point `apis/writer/ArticleServicess.php`
-* `https://example.com/web-apis/article/revert-publish` should point to the view `apis/writer/ArticleAPIs.php`
+* `https://example.com/web-apis/article/revert-publish` should point `apis/writer/ArticleServicess.php`
-* `https://example.com/web-apis/article-content/add-content` should point to the view `/apis/writer/ContentAPIs.php`
+* `https://example.com/web-apis/article-content/add-content` should point to `/apis/writer/ContentServicess.php`
-* `https://example.com/web-apis/article-content/remove-content` should point to the view `/apis/writer/ContentAPIs.php`
+* `https://example.com/web-apis/article-content/remove-content` should point to the view `/apis/writer/ContentServicess.php`

-One thing to note about creating APIs is that API action (service name) must be passed alongside request body as a GET or POST parameter (e.g. `action=add-user` or `service-name=add-user`). as you can see from the above URLs, the action is appended to the end of the URL.
-To let the router know that this is an API action, we can use Generic Route.
+One thing to note about creating APIs is that API name (or service name) must be passed alongside request body as a GET or POST parameter (e.g. `service=add-user` or `service-name=add-user`). as you can see from the above URLs, the name of the service is appended to the end of the URL.
+To let the router know that this is a route to a web service, we can use Generic Route.

 A generic route is a route that has some of its path parts unkown.
 They can be used to serve dynamic content pased on generic path value.
 A generic path value is a value that is enclosed between `{}` while creating the route.
-For example, the first 3 APIs can have one URL in the form `https://example.com/web-apis/user/{service-name}` or `https://example.com/web-apis/user/{action}`.
+For example, the first 3 APIs can have one URL in the form `https://example.com/web-apis/user/{service-name}` or `https://example.com/web-apis/user/{service}`.

 The following sample code shows how to create such a URL structre using the class APIRoutes.
-You can see how API action is passed.
-Note that the value of the generic must be `action` or `service-name` or the API call will fail.
+You can see how API name is passed.
+Note that the value of the generic must be `action`, `service-name` or `service` or the API call will fail.
 ``` php
 class APIRoutes {
     public static function create(){